 Cardiac-often coarctation of the aorta, and

 Treatment of hemangiomas is determined on an individual basis for each child as a number of factors are involved in the decision about which treatment to use.
 For many years, the mainstay of treatment has been oral corticosteroids such as prednisolone.
-Recently, propranolol has been found to be effective when systemic treatment is indicated.
+About 10 years ago, propranolol was found to be more effective and is now the first-line treatment when systemic treatment is indicated.
+Fortunately, propranolol also has fewer severe side effects as compared to oral corticosteroids.
 Topical timolol is also effective in appropriate situations.
-Ulcerated hemangiomas require a multi-faceted approach including pain management and treatment of infection.
+Ulcerated hemangiomas require a multi-faceted approach including pain management and treatment of infection, if present.
 Once hemangiomas have stopped growing and have entered the involutional phase, any residual redness can often be treated with laser therapy.
 Excisional surgery may be required for any redundant skin.